opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. highlight:: cpp

+.. index:: imdecode

+.. _imdecode:

 imdecode
 ------------
-Reads an image from a buffer in memory.

 .. ocv:function:: Mat imdecode( InputArray buf,  int flags )

+    Reads an image from a buffer in the memory.

-    :param buf: Input array of vector of bytes.
+    :param buf: Input array of a vector of bytes.

-    :param flags: The same flags as in  :ref:`imread` .
+    :param flags: The same flags as in  :ocv:func:`imread` .

-The function reads an image from the specified buffer in memory.
+The function reads an image from the specified buffer in the memory.
 If the buffer is too short or contains invalid data, the empty matrix is returned.

 See
-:ref:`imread` for the list of supported formats and flags description.
+:ocv:func:`imread` for the list of supported formats and flags description.

+.. index:: imencode

+.. _imencode:

 imencode
 ------------
-Encode an image into a memory buffer.

 .. ocv:function:: bool imencode( const string& ext, InputArray img, vector<uchar>& buf, const vector<int>& params=vector<int>())

+    Encodes an image into a memory buffer.

     :param ext: File extension that defines the output format.